rishabjn10/Automated-Reasoning-and-Editor/README.md

 # Automated Reasoning and Editor

 ## Overview
 This project provides an automated reasoning and editing tool powered by various AI APIs.
-It leverages Docker for containerization and orchestration.

 ## Requirements
-- **Docker** (Ensure Docker is installed on your system)
+- **Python 3.11+** (Ensure Python is installed on your system)

 ## Setup